On This Page

 You can build and self-host these flows in your application if you'd like, but using Okta-hosted flows has some advantages:

 - Works out of the box: The sign-in page Okta provides works by default, not requiring any configuration on your part.
 If you do want to change it, we provide a UI editor with preview, as well as a number of macros to help you customize the page to your liking.
-For more information, see Customize the Hosted Sign-in Page.
+For more information, see Style the Okta-hosted Sign-In Widget.

 - Less complexity: If you host your authentication and identity flows with Okta, you can keep your application logic (focused on core business) separate from your identity (handled by Okta).